kanlanc/OpenZoning/data-standard/glossary.md

 A group of wind turbines in the same location used to produceelectricity.
 #### Fenestration:
 The arrangement, proportioning, and design of openings on everyexterior wall of a building, including windows and doors butexcluding entrances and doors for parking, loading, and service facilities.
-If a Carriage House door is more than 50% glass, it iscounted as a window and door.
+If a Carriage House door is more than 50% glass, it is counted as a window and door. see Diagram 4 Fenestration
-#### see Diagram 4 Fenestration Fenestration, Ground Story The percentage of openings present on a building’s ground floor.
+#### Fenestration, Ground Story
+The percentage of openings present on a building’s ground floor. see Diagram 4 Fenestration
-#### see Diagram 4 Fenestration Fenestration, Ground Story The percentage of openings on the upper stories, each consideredindependently.
-#### see Diagram 4 Fenestration
+#### Fenestration, Ground Story (2)
+The percentage of openings on the upper stories, each considered independently. see Diagram 4 Fenestration
 #### Worker:
-Workers include all people engaged in labor and who are eitherfull-time, part-time, temporary, contract, or self-employed.
+Workers include all people engaged in labor and who are either full-time, part-time, temporary, contract, or self-employed.
 #### Yard:
 A privately-owned area that is adjacent to a building and oftentimes described in relation to the building, such as front yard, sideyard, or rear yard.
 #### Zoning Permit: